devcurmudgeon/ybd/readme.md

   - 'Code LESS: every line creates a work-chain.
 Code is a liability, not an asset'
   - think hard before adding dependencies
+  - code should be tested and pass pep8
 - upstream is at github because we need to build loads of stuff from github *anyway* and it's the easiest workflow/infrastructure for a small project. ybd will *remain* a small project.